cbennett07/demo-swf-app-chris/README.md

 }
 ```

-- The `SoldierController class` is a part of a Spring Boot application, designed to handle `HTTP requests` related to Soldier entities.
-The `SoldierController class` utilizes the SoldierRepository for database operations.
+- The above `SoldierController class` is a part of a Spring Boot application, designed to handle `HTTP requests` related to Soldier entities.
+The `SoldierController class` utilizes the `SoldierRepository` for database operations.
 It follows `RESTful` conventions for `CRUD` operations:

 ```
 POST for creating new resources (insertSoldier)